SenseiMojo/SV08/README.md

 - [ ] [MOD: Toolchanger System](#mod-toolchanger-system) (6 heads)

 ## Unit3- STRIX
 - Why STRIX?
 See FALCONER and the obvious link to owl.
-This unit is actually labeled Comgrow and has grey parts (instead of the Sovol SV08 blue).
+This unit is actually labeled Comgrow and has grey parts (instead of the Sovol SV08 light blue).
 STRIX is a genus of owls including S. nebulosa (but nebulosa doesn't sound as cool).
 [Wikipedia Great Grey Owl](https://en.wikipedia.org/wiki/Great_grey_owl).

 - [ ] [MOD: Anti-vibration Feet](#mod-anti-vibration-feet)
 - [ ] [MOD: Camera Angle](#mod-camera-angle)